microsoft/petridishnn/README.md

 # Project Petridish: Efficient Forward Architecture Search
 Code for Efficient Forward Neural Architecture Search.

+# Conduct and Privacy
+Petridishnn has adopted the Microsoft [Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).
+For more information on this code of conduct, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.
+Read Microsoft’s statement on [Privacy & Cookies](https://privacy.microsoft.com/en-us/privacystatement/)

 # Installation on development machine
 We have developed and tested Petridish on Ubuntu 16.04 LTS (64-bit), Anaconda python distribution and Tensorflow